-Nov 26 – Toured Las Tintoreras, on Isla Isabela, and saw white tipped reef sharks grouped together in a small channel.
+Nov 26 – Toured Las Tintoreras, on Isabela island, and saw white tipped reef sharks grouped together in a small channel.
 They rest there during the day, perfect for the tourists to see them, and go out hunting at night.
 Snorkeled again (not with the sharks), with a better mask this time, but not as good visibility in the water so didn’t see as many fish.
 Went to Los Grietas, a popular tourist swimming spot, and swam in the narrow, deep channel.
 Not very exciting – don’t know what the draw is except for a good place for diving off the rocks.
 Would have preferred more snorkeling off the boat.

 Nov 27 – Blaine, Deb and Gaye wanted to relax in town, so Lucille and I arranged a tour out to the north part of Santa Cruz Island, accompanied by a Canadian dad and daughter (Ian and Alex) from Lachine, a suburb of Montreal close to where I grew up.
 Laguna el Junco, a water filled collapse structure, was very misty but with a flock of frigate birds soaring and diving quite close to us.
 Although visibility was limited, it was a nice relaxing walk.
 The guide then took us to Puerto Chino beach for another snorkeling opportunity.
 It is a nice fine sand beach, but the water was too rough to see anything through the roiling sand.
 Eventually, we took our masks off and just enjoyed the water for 40 minutes.
 We then visited the David Rodriguez tortoise reserve to see yet more tortoises of all ages.
 Saw where they incubated the eggs and segregated the hatchlings into different enclosures based on age up to 5 years.
 All were from Santa Cruz Island.
 After 5 years, they are released into the wild to fend for themselves.
 This tour was a little different in that the guide didn’t speak English.
 Fortunately Ian spoke Spanish and translated a lot for us.
 When he wasn’t around, it was a lot of hand gestures and back and forth in our limited languages but, surprisingly, everyone made themselves understood.